udehmarshall/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 4: A script to display current directory contents, including hidden files in a long format.

 Task 5: A script to display current directory contents: Long format, with user and group IDs displayednumerically,And hidden files.

+Task 6: A script to create a directory.